ksu-hmi/Pro-Onc_Scan/projectroadmap.md

 [x] Reduce the items in the sample code that have no relevance to the project

 ### Sprint 3
-[ ] Create account to Test email function
+[x] Create account to Test email function

 [ ] Create  file or locate scrape resources to for appointment output

-[ ] Review github and other python resources for any revisions or addtions to support project
+[x] Review github and other python resources for any revisions or addtions to support project

-[ ] Create repository presentation
+[x] Create repository presentation introductory slide

+[x] Work up code to get output for email

+### Presentation